 For any dream sequence, there is always the following:

 The Dreamer – whose dream it is

 The Subject – the one from which information is to be extracted, this person’s consciousness fills the dream.

 The Architect – the person who designs the levels of dreams.

-Names and Characters (Inception Cast)
+Names, Characters and Dream Roles (Inception Cast)